18020132/dao-duc-tung.github.io/src/pages/investment/finance-foundations/definition/index.md

 What is the definition of **finance**?

+## Finance inside companies

-**Finance** includes 3 activities.
+**Finance inside companies** includes three activities.
 Each activity is determined by a question:

 - What things do the company needs to buy?
 - Where to get the money to buy those things?
 - How to manage them efficiently once the company bought them?

-## What things do the company needs to buy?
+### What things do the company needs to buy?

 This question is to define the requirements to achieve the company's goals.
 The requirements can be long-term or short-term.